audy/SomePackage/readme.md

   % python -m somepackage.tests.__main__

-under Python 2.5 or above, and
+Under Python 2.5 or above, and:

   % python setup.py test

 if you have setuptools or Distribute installed.
 This mechanism will also be supported under distutils2, or distutils under 3.3 and above.

-You can also run
+You can also run:

   % nosetests